Baseball glove

 the defending team, which assists players in catching and fielding balls hit by a batter or thrown by a teammate.
+Gloves are traditionally made of leather; but today other options exist, such as PVC and synthetic leather.

 By convention, the glove is described by the handedness of the intended wearer, rather than the hand on which the glove is worn: a glove that fits on the left hand—used by a right-handed thrower—is called a right-handed (RH) or "right-hand throw" (RHT) glove.
 Conversely, a left-handed glove (LH or LHT) is worn on the right hand, allowing the player to throw the ball with the left hand.

 History

 Early baseball was a game played without gloves.
 During the gradual transition to gloves, a player who continued to play without one was called a barehanded catcher; this did not refer to the position of catcher, but rather to the practice of catching with bare hands.
 The earliest glove was not webbed and not particularly well suited for catching but was used more to swat a ball to the ground so that it could be picked up.

 One of the first players believed to have used a baseball glove was Doug Allison, a catcher for the Cincinnati Red Stockings, in 1870, due to an injured left hand.
 The first confirmed glove use was by Charlie Waitt, a St. Louis outfielder and first baseman who, in 1875, donned a pair of flesh-colored gloves.
 Glove use slowly caught on as more and more players began using different forms of gloves.

 Many early baseball gloves were simple leather gloves with the fingertips cut off, supposedly to allow for the same control of a bare hand but with extra padding.
-First baseman Albert Spalding, originally skeptical of glove use, influenced more infielders to begin using gloves.
+For the first two decades of professional baseball, these types of gloves were worn primarily by catchers, who sustained frequent hand injuries to such a point that duties for catching typically alternated each day at a time when field positions did not carry backups.
+The catcher's mitt, a glove designed to be much larger than the hand and to cover it entirely, were offered for sale for the first time in 1890.
+Pitcher, first baseman and outfielder Albert Spalding, originally skeptical of glove use, influenced more infielders to begin using gloves.
 Spalding later founded the sporting goods company Spalding, which still manufactures baseball gloves, along with other sports equipment.
 By the mid-1890s, it was normal for players to wear gloves in the field.